Greg Hetson

-Greg Hetson (born June 29, 1961) is an American guitarist.
-He was born in Brooklyn, New York and has lived in the Los Angeles area since he was 2 years old.
-He is Jewish.
-Active since 1979, Hetson is best known as the guitarist for the influential hardcore punk bands Redd Kross, Circle Jerks and Bad Religion.
+Greg Hetson (born June 29, 1961) is an American musician.
+He is best known as the guitarist for the influential punk rock bands Circle Jerks and Bad Religion.
 He is known for his high energy stage antics which people have coined the term "The Hetson Leap".
 Hetson was a founding member of and also plays guitar in another supergroup, Punk Rock Karaoke, and the hardcore punk band G.F.P.

 Career

 The Circle Jerks

 In 1980, Hetson abandoned his position as guitarist of the punk/alternative band Redd Kross to form The Circle Jerks with former Black Flag vocalist Keith Morris.
 Soon after, they released their debut LP, Group Sex and in 1980 were featured in the Los Angeles documentary The Decline of Western Civilization along with several other Los Angeles punk bands.

 In 1982, The Circle Jerks released their second album Wild in the Streets.
 This album, while popular, did not sell nearly as much as their third LP Golden Shower of Hits, released in 1983.

 While Bad Religion was on hiatus, the Circle Jerks continued touring and recorded two more albums (Wonderful and VI) before breaking up in 1990.
 However, they reformed in 1994 and released Oddities, Abnormalities and Curiosities, their last album to date, a year later.
 Hetson would continue to play for both Bad Religion and The Circle Jerks.
 Despite having not released a full-length album since 1995 (although they did release a new song, "I'm Gonna Live", on MySpace in 2007), the Circle Jerks have been playing live occasionally over the years, with the exception of two more hiatuses, one from 1995 to 2001, and another from 2011 to 2019.
 In 2019 the band announced plans for a 2020 tour to celebrate the 40th anniversary of Group Sex however the tour was postponed until 2021 due to the COVID-19 pandemic.
+In 2023 and 2024, Circle Jerks toured with Descendents.